1941 Alabama Crimson Tide football team: Texas A&M

 In the 1942 Cotton Bowl Classic against Texas A&M, Alabama was outgained 309 yards to 75 and earned just one official first down, but were able to win the game 29–21.
 In the game, Alabama's defense forced 12 turnovers (seven interceptions and five fumbles).
 The Crimson Tide scored a touchdown on a 72-yard punt return, a 12-yard interception return, scored two touchdowns after recovering A&M fumbles on the A&M 21 and 24-yard lines and kicked a field goal after they intercepted a pass on the Texas A&M 17.

 National championship claim

-In the 1980s, Alabama claimed the 1941 championship as one of its claimed/recognized national championships.
-As such, Alabama claims a share of the 1941 national championship, with Minnesota, due to each school being selected national champion by at least one selector.
-Specifically, Alabama was selected national champion in 1941 by the Houlgate System.
+In the 1980s, Alabama claimed the 1941 championship as awarded by the Houlgate System.
 The Houlgate System was a mathematical ranking system devised by Dale Houlgate that was syndicated in newspapers between 1927 and 1958 to determine the national champion and is recognized by the NCAA as a "major selector" of national championships.
-Alabama lost 2 games and finished 3rd in the SEC below Tennessee and conference champion Mississippi State (8-1) who defeated Alabama 14-0 that season.
+The claim is shared with Minnesota, who was selected by the other eleven major selectors of the time.